Course Outline

 Format:

 Lesson Plan: You will create a written lesson plan using the template provided on Canvas.
 The lesson plan will use an inquiry-based approach to develop a concept from the Physical Sciences Sub-strand.
 Like Task One, the lesson plan is to demonstrate developmentally appropriate science pedagogy through student investigation.
-(Submit: Week 9).
+(Submit: Week 8).

-Teaching segment: You will individually teach one of the activities (from the lesson plan) to the tutorial for 10 minutes.
+Teaching segment: You will individually teach one of the activities (from the lesson plan) to the tutorial for approximately 10 minutes.
 You will need to locate materials and resources related to the concept you plan to teach, model the teaching of the selected concept by incorporating suitable teaching pedagogy and age-appropriate language and demonstrate good questioning and communication skills (verbal and non-verbal) while you are teaching.
 The micro-teaching segment should be taught as though the tutorial is your primary-aged science class.
 Teaching segments will be conducted during Week 8 and 9 tutorials.

 Reflection: You will critically evaluate your teaching segment providing recommendations for areas you believe were successful and areas for further development, supported by relevant academic literature.